adarsh21b/Baseball-Win-Prediction-/README.md

 1. Continuous Features - Single Value of Data which could simply be a multiplication or subtraction of a mathematical feature.
 2. Categorical Features - Categorical data, which refers to features that can accept values from a constrained set, is the second most common sort of data.
 The feature frequently only accepts a single value.

-All of the features are loaded into a data frame after being created in SQL, and various analyses have been performed.
+All the features are loaded into a data frame after being created in SQL, and various analyses have been performed.

 1. Ranking the Features: p_value, t_value
 2. Correlation Metrics: Pearson's correlation, cramer's correlation, Tschuprow's Correlation